A Collection of Beatles Oldies: Stereo mixing

 Several tracks, including "I Want to Hold Your Hand", "Day Tripper", "We Can Work It Out" and "Paperback Writer", were remixed in stereo for the album, since the majority of the Beatles' singles had only been mixed for mono release previously.
 The stereo mixing was overseen by George Martin, the Beatles' producer, with none of the band members present.
 The mixing sessions took place between 31 October and 10 November 1966 at EMI Studios (later Abbey Road Studios) in London.

 Martin was surprised at how time-consuming the remixing of "She Loves You" and "I Want to Hold Your Hand" proved to be.
 In the case of "She Loves You", the 1963 two-track recording tape had since been reused, forcing EMI engineer Geoff Emerick to return to the mono master and create a "mock stereo" mix.
-This was achieved through removing the high frequencies from the left channel and the low frequencies from the right.
+This was achieved by removing the high frequencies from the left channel and the low frequencies from the right.
 They had also intended to remix "From Me to You", the Beatles' first song to top the Record Retailer chart, but this did not take place.

 The final day of the album's preparation was carried out without Martin and Emerick.
 Author Kenneth Womack writes of their absence, as of the Beatles' non-participation: "Clearly, A Collection of Beatles Oldies was the sole priority of EMI at this juncture."
 Two other EMI engineers, Peter Bown and Graham Kirkby, remixed "Day Tripper" and "We Can Work It Out" that day.
 They then worked on "This Boy", the B-side of "I Want to Hold Your Hand", but this was due to a miscommunication with EMI's office in Manchester Square, where the song had been confused with "Bad Boy".
 The error was discovered later, by which point there was no time to remix "Bad Boy" and the original mix was used for the compilation.